 -

-Cooking the shallots, potatoes and carrots: In a large skillet or wok, heat the sesame oil over medium heat.
-Add the shallots, potatoes and carrots.
-Saute them for about 10 minutes, until lightly browned and tender.
+Cooking the shallots, potatoes, and carrots: In a large skillet or wok, heat the sesame oil over medium heat.
+Add the shallots, potatoes, and carrots.
+Sauté them for about 10 minutes, until lightly browned and tender.

 -